phototourist/photoTourist_angular_node/README.md

 ###Deploy project automatically
 Everytime we do a push to master branch on github DEMO: gets updated with latest changes.
 We have created an app on heroku and We've linked to our gitthub repository.

+##Implement Free Certificate with Let's Encrypt
+We have implemented the free security certificate for our project.
+The Let's Encrypt service offers the possibility to do it simply.

+###What is Let's Encrypt?
+*[Let's Encrypt](https://letsencrypt.org/)* is a free, automated and open certification authority (CA), which is run for the benefit of the public by the Internet Security Research Group (ISRG).
+This makes it possible to obtain browser trust certificates for your free domains that are renewed automatically every 90 days.

 ##Prerequisites

 1.Install Node.js